JordanGWiz/My-Brew-Finder/README.md

 # My-Brew-Finder

 ## Description
-"My Brew Finder" is a web app for travelers, passionate about local beverages.
+"MyBrewFinder" is a web app for travelers, passionate about local beverages.
 Using the Wikipedia API, it provides information about the destination, including population, a general description, and location.
 Leveraging the Yelp Fusion API, the app identifies and reviews coffee shops (or breweries) in the user provided city.
 This dual functionality helps travelers plan visits to local coffee shops and breweries, ensuring a rich tasting experience.

 ## Table of Contents